ChristianRich/Firebase-API/README.md

 }
 ```

-# Considerations
+# Notes

-- The route to update the user's role should not be publicy open or should have some mechanisms of protection
+- The route to update the user's role should not be publicy open or should have some mechanisms of protection (e.g admin API key, JWT, IP range)

-- Normally I would not check in the Firebase admin credentials to the repo.
-That should sit in a secret store like AWS Secret Manager or a CI build pipeline and be injected via `process.ENV` at runtime.

 - Live API docs like Swagger or similar would be nice to have
-- GraphQL ?
+- Apollo GraphQL implementation rather than REST?